Epistaxis: A Merck Manual of Patient Symptoms podcast

 The most common causes of epistaxis are

-There are a number of less common causes (see Table 1: Approach to the Patient With Nasal and Pharyngeal Symptoms: Some Causes of Epistaxis).
+There are a number of less common causes (see Table 1: Some Causes of Epistaxis).
 Hypertension may contribute to the persistence of a nosebleed that has already begun but is unlikely to be the sole etiology.

 History of present illness should try to determine which side began bleeding first; although major epistaxis quickly involves both nares, most patients can localize the initial flow to one side, which focuses the physical examination.
 Also, the duration of bleeding should be established, as well as any triggers (eg, sneezing, nose blowing, picking) and attempts by the patient to stop the bleeding.
 Important associated symptoms prior to onset include symptoms of a URI, sensation of nasal obstruction, and nasal or facial pain.
 The time and number of previous nose-bleeding episodes and their resolution should be identified.